hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes1.md

 ## Forrest Gump 《阿甘正传》

-_Forrest Gump_, on the basis of the 1986 novel of the same name by Winston Groom, is a 1994 American romantic-comedy-drama film.
+_Forrest Gump_, based on the 1986 novel of the same name by Winston Groom, is a 1994 American comedy-drama film.
 The story depicts several decades in the life of Forrest Gump, a slow-witted and naive, but good-hearted and athletically prodigious man from Alabama who witnesses, and in some cases influences, some of the defining events of the latter half of the 20th century in the United States.
 More specifically, the period between Forrest's birth in 1944 and 1982.

 In the film, Forrest teaches Elvis Presley to dance, becomes a football star, meets John F. Kennedy, serves with honor in Vietnam, speaks at an anti-war rally at the Washington
-Monument, hangs out with the Yuppies, defeats the Chinese national team in table tennis, meets Richard Nixon, discovers the break-in at the Watergate, opens a profitable shrimping business, becomes an original investor in Apple computers, and to run back and forth across the country for several years.
+Monument, meets members of the counterculture, defeats the Chinese national team in table tennis, meets Richard Nixon, discovers the break-in at the Watergate complex, opens a profitable shrimping business, becomes an early investor in Apple Computer, and runs back and forth across the country for several years.
 After experiencing some of the most significant events in American history, all he really wants is to be with the woman he loves, Jenny.

-Just like the famous sayings in the movie: "Life is like a box of chocolates.
+As the famous line in the movie says: "Life is like a box of chocolates.
 You never know what you're gonna get."
-In face of the sudden change in life, fortunate or unfortunate, how many people could always keep the inner peace and pursue for the first dream like Forrest?
+In the face of life's sudden changes, whether fortunate or unfortunate, how many people can keep their inner peace and keep pursuing their original dreams like Forrest?

 <div STYLE="page-break-after: always;"></div>